 Student Academic Complaints

 Students have the right to bring complaints against the University for violations of a University rule, policy, or established practice in connection with the University’s provision of education and academic services.
-This student complaint process is governed by the University’s policy Addressing Student Conduct Complaints.
+This student complaint process is governed by the University’s policy Addressing Student Academic Complaints.